cloudmesh-community/book/chapters/prg/python/python.md

 Arguments:
   LENGTH     The length of the triangle.
-  WIDTH      The width of the traingle.
+  WIDTH      The width of the triangle.
   HEIGHT     The height of the triangle.

 Options: